SCPET/PluginFramework-Docs/PluginAPI/Events/DoorInteract.md

 # `DoorInteract` - ServerEvent
 Event is invoked when a player interacts with a door successfully.
+This event will not be fired if the door was unsuccessfully interacted with (eg. attempting to open a keycard door without a keycard).
 Can be disallowed to prevent the door interaction.

 ## NOTICE: AT THE MOMENT, THIS EVENT WILL NOT BE INVOKED.
 THIS WILL BE FIXED IN VERSION 0.2.1-alpha (August 17, 2021).